Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 # Other Options

-Not exhaustive but a few worth mentioning.
+Not exhaustive but worth mentioning.

 [***Read the Docs:***](https://readthedocs.org/) is a popular documentation hosting platform that simplifies the process of creating and publishing documentation.
 It supports various documentation formats, such as Sphinx, MkDocs, and Jupyter notebooks.